JakeSteam/blog-personal/_drafts/2025-12-01-android-game-reviews-dec25.md

 - Anything that _permanently_ stacks (e.g. max mana, damage per hit) will become essential later on, as enemy health scales up.
 - It's usually worth fighting basic enemies since you _should_ be able to kill them easily, gaining gold and stacking permanent item boosts.
 - I love lifesteal in games, and it seems super powerful in Spin Hero too!
+- The game is [also available on Steam](https://store.steampowered.com/app/2917350/Spin_Hero/) for the same price, where it has received "Mostly Positive" reviews.
+- There's a [Discord server](https://discord.com/invite/2nfp3RPwr9) for the game, with the developer being fairly active.

 ---